-If you use an iPhone X or later, the process to open the Control Center is a little different.
-Swipe down from the top right corner of your screen.
+If you have an iPhone X or newer, the process to open the Control Center is a little different.
+Swipe down from the upper right-hand corner of your screen.
 You should see a number of buttons here.
 Tap the one that looks like a lock surrounded by an arrow to turn the Portrait Orientation Lock on or off.

 Portrait Mode vs. Landscape Mode

 Just like your printer paper, your iPhone’s display has two orientations: Portrait and landscape.
 When your iPhone is held upright, it’s in portrait mode.
 When it’s on its side, it’s in landscape mode.